 At SMH, our 20-bed rehabilitation unit is comprised of single and double rooms, and updated therapeutic facilities and equipment for both adult and pediatric patients.
 Our facility is the only CARF (Commission on Accreditation of Rehabilitation Facilities)-accredited Spinal Cord System of Care in the upstate New York region.

 The Miner Library at The University of Rochester Medical Center is a comprehensive, world-class medical library.
-A smaller library at St. Mary's contains essential medicine, neurology, pediatrics and comprehensive PM&R references and journals.
+A smaller library at Unity contains essential medicine, neurology, pediatrics and comprehensive PM&R references and journals.
 Both facilities have computerized literature search capabilities and belong to the interlibrary loan service, which enables users to borrow books and journals from libraries throughout the eastern United States.